IBM-Cloud/phonebot/README.md

 *This address must match the URL registered with the outgoing webhooks.*

-*... and you're done!
-Phonebot should post a message to each registered channel to confirm it's ready for action.*
+**_... and you're done!
+Phonebot should post a message to each registered channel to confirm it's ready for action._**

 ### Development Mode

-Running Phonebot on your development machine is possible provided you following these steps...
+Running Phonebot on your development machine is possible provided you follow these steps...

 * Copy VCAP_SERVICES and VCAP_APPLICATION to local development environment.